bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/CHEATSHEET.md

 ````

-> Similar to renderToNodeStream, except this doesn’t create extra DOM attributes that React uses
+> Similar to renderToNodeStream, except this doesn't create extra DOM attributes that React uses

 ```